RRUZ/Delphi-IDE-Colorizer/README.md

 **Note** : If you want customize the syntax highlighting of the RAD Studio IDE try the [Delphi IDE Theme Editor](https://github.com/RRUZ/delphi-ide-theme-editor) project

+Before to download and use the plugin is highly recommendable which you read the [wiki of the project](https://github.com/RRUZ/Delphi-IDE-Colorizer/wiki).

 [![](https://dl.dropboxusercontent.com/u/12733424/github/buttons/DownloadSite1.png)](https://goo.gl/qtOSmK)
 [![](https://dl.dropboxusercontent.com/u/12733424/github/buttons/DownloadSite2.png)](https://goo.gl/jUqmqe)